Man's Betrayal---from Woman's Perspective

 For, what are the other options, really?
 Blaming ourselves is completely counterproductive, because life is throwing many risks at us, and with all our smartness, cautions, and best intentions, things may take a turn we could not foresee.

 To label it as a mistake is all right, as long as we keep in mind that piece of wisdom that "we are not stupid for making a mistake, but only when we repeat making the same one."
-In that sense, it might be a stupid mistake to take the guy back, because there is obviously something unstable in his personality and in his idea of a commitment.
+In that sense, it might be a stupid mistake to rush into another, equally non-rewarding relationship.

 Betrayals always make a dent in love relationships which may never completely recover, leaving a scar of mistrust and readiness for another episode of the kind.
 So, again, the best option would probably be to move on and hope for the next better relationship.